itsas-taldea/moon/doc/about.md

 made of the information contained therein.
 ```

+The author of the game and the art as whole is {web}`Pablo Garaizar Sagarminaga <www.deusto.es/es/inicio/somos-deusto/equipo/profesores/885/profesor>`, Professor at the University of Deusto.

+The game in Java using libGDX was implemented by {gh}`Alejandro Lorite <Lorite>`.

 The game in Godot was implemented by {gh}`Unai Martinez-Corral <umarcor>`, a member of the Free Software Group at the
 University of the Basque Country (UPV/EHU).